BurnyCoder/bird-flocking/README.md

 # Bird flocking

-Browser-based simulation demonstrating emergent flocking behavior, often referred to as "boids".
-It visualizes a group of agents (birds) following a set of simple rules, resulting in complex, life-like flock movement patterns, using HTML, CSS (with Tailwind CSS for styling), and JavaScript for the logic and rendering on an HTML Canvas.
+Browser-based simulation demonstrating emergent flocking behavior, referred to as "boids", with group of agents (birds) following a set of simple rules, resulting in complex, life-like flock movement patterns, using HTML, CSS (with Tailwind CSS for styling), and JavaScript for the logic and rendering on an HTML Canvas.

 ![image](https://github.com/user-attachments/assets/e2df018f-ff8d-4b7e-9acf-4b5c29701986)